 This major embarrassment blocked the passport queue for a while before she finally admitted to herself that she had, in fact, left it on the plane, probably because she wasn’t on the ball after her over-indulgence.
 She did try to battle the non-returnable doors to get back to the plane.
 I admired her optimism, but Swiss door technology outwitted her and she was left rather hopelessly in no-mans land.
 I didn’t stick around to find out what happened…

-I am not a fan of afternoon drinking, I tend to get a headache when I travel and alcohol only makes it worse, so I had a sparkling water and a diet coke.
+I am not a fan of afternoon drinking, I tend to get a headache when I travel and alcohol only makes it worse, so I had sparkling water and a diet coke.

-WOW, I wish I could say the toilet was not noteworthy, just small and with white company smellies (liquid soap and moisturiser) but it was noteworthy in a bad way.
+WOW, I wish I could say the toilet was not noteworthy, just small and with white company smellies (liquid soap and moisturizer) but it was noteworthy in a bad way.
 Just take a look at the photos on the scroller above.
 Unlike a Business Class toilet on Emirates or Etihad where you might find Bulgari amenities and even fragrances, this toilet had a fragrance all of its own.

 I took my son in with me (it was a squeeze) as I don’t like him walking around the plane and being locked in a cubicle in the air on his own, and he felt the need to use my scarf as a face mask against the stench.
-I guess the smell was “old toilety” with a touch of the number 2.
+I guess the smell was “old toilet” with a touch of the number 2.
 The toilet inside didn’t look clean and the basin and flush button looked grubby.

 The basin was old and cracked and had a nasty brown stain inside.
 The rubbish bin flap was stiff so you had to touch it when putting your paper towel into the bin and on the back of the door was…. a broken ashtray in case you wanted a quick fag in the loo!